/// /// ///

-I’ve always been very active, even as a kid.
-I loved building jumps in my family’s Oregon cul-de-sac to launch my wagon and my bike into orbit.
-I kept building and playing in sun or rain until my Mother’s call for dinner took on clear tones of fury.
-I started swimming competitively around age 6 and I quickly discovered how much I loved to compete and push the limits.
-I started racing local cycling events, and immediately fell in love with that two-wheeled rocket.
-I completed my first triathlon when I was 12.
+Eric started swimming competitively around age six and he quickly discovered how much he loved to compete and push the limits.
+He then started racing in local cycling events, and immediately fell in love with that as well.
+He completed his first triathlon when he was 12.

 The sport of triathlon gained momentum in his life and he joined a collegiate cross country squad to help develop his running ability and managed to win an 18-19 USAT National Championship.
 He qualified for both professional card and entry into the ITU U23 World Championships in 2012 and by 2014, he was placing in the top five in ITU Continental Cup races – up from top 15 the year before – and the years he spent training at a higher level were starting to pay off.

 In 2018, he switched focus to long distance, non-draft triathlon, immediately becoming a regular contender on the middle distance (70.3) circuit.

 When he’s not training, Eric has become a full-fledged videographer, capturing point-of-view footage during his races and broadcasting that to a growing internet audience, via That Triathlon Life.
 He also films and edits behind-the-scenes video content that gives a glimpse into the often-unseen world of professional triathletes.